zayamatias/flightgear/pico/gyro/README.md

 Soldering

-Once you've built the Altimeter, time to solder everything to the controller.
+Once you've built the Heading Indicator, time to solder everything to the controller.
 For the controller, I'm using an RPI [Pico](https://thepihut.com/products/raspberry-pi-pico) W, any RPI Pico should work anyway (just check the pins in case they are different)

 Gyroscope